abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Monoid operations as functions (A X B) -> C) = A -> B -> C](../03_monoid/operation_functions.svg)

-This transformation is called *currying* in the name of Haskell Curry, although it was invented some years earlier by Moses Schönfinkel (perhaps *Schönfinkelisation* was too hard to pronounce).
-So, Schönfinkel discovered that the following two are isomorphic.
+This transformation is called *currying* in the name of Haskell Curry, although it was invented some years earlier by Moses Schönfinkel (*Schönfinkelisation* didn't stick out for some reason).
+So, Schönfinkel discovered that the following two expressions are isomorphic.

 ![The equivalence of curried and uncurried functions](../03_monoid/curry.svg)

-Let's take a step back and examine the groups/monoids that we covered so far in light of this equivalence e.g. a symmetric group.
+Let's take a step back and examine the groups/monoids that we covered so far in light of this equivalence e.g. let's examine the symmetric group $Z_3$:

 ![The group of rotations in a triangle - group notation](../03_monoid/symmetry_rotation_actions.svg)